carson-jardine/carson-jardine/README.md

 ###### Pronouns: She/Her

  #### Currently:
- :computer: Studying back-end engineering at [Turing School of Software and Design](https://turing.io/)
+ :computer: Working as a Software Engineer in Test for Aetna, a CVS Company

   <a href="https://github.com/anuraghazra/github-readme-stats">